GreyCardinal69/Adeptar/README.md

 # Adeptar
 A small .NET file extension aimed to be fast and easy to use, aimed for modding purposes, with manual work in mind.

-TO DO:
-- Code optimization for certain cases.
-- More features.
-- Proper documentation

 First some benchmarks, both serialization and deserialization.
 Benchmakrs are compared to NewtonSoft.Json library
 ``` ini